 - Sequential learning: The next model in the sequence then focuses more on those "bad" examples, trying to correct the mistakes of its predecessor.
 This process continues, with each model adjusting the weights to emphasize the samples that previous models struggled with.

-- Weighted voting: Finally, the predictions of all the models are combined using a weighted vote, where models that performed better on the training data are given higher weights.
+- Weighted voting: Finally, the predictions of all models are combined using a weighted vote, with models that performed better on the training data given higher weights.

 This iterative process allows AdaBoost to create a strong learner by combining a series of weak learners that specialize in different aspects of the data.